Hyloxalus cevallosi: Distribution

-These include several sites in Pastaza Province in central Ecuador and another in Zamora-Chinchipe Province in the south-eastern part of the country.
-It has also been recorded from Peru but that report requires confirmation.
+Reproduction

+Scientists infer that this frog reproduces the same way other frogs in Hyloxalus do: The female frog lays eggs on the ground.
+After the eggs hatch, the adult frogs carry the tadpoles to water.

 Status

 Hyloxalus cevallosi is currently listed as "Endangered" by the IUCN on the IUCN Red List of Threatened Species and its population is decreasing.
-Members of the species live in less than five different areas worldwide in a total space less than 5000 square kilometers.
+Members of the species live in three localities in a total space less than 500 square kilometers.
 It is threatened by habitat loss as the forests of the Amazonian foothills of the Andes are slowly disappearing due to agricultural development and logging.
 It is not known to live in any protected areas.